MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/getting-started.md

  --->

 3. **Action buttons**
-- Plus Icon - Adds an empty cel to the currently selected layer
+    - **Plus icon** - Adds an empty cel to the currently selected layer
-- Duplicate Icon- Creates a duplicated cel to the currently selected layer.
+    - **Duplicate icon**- Creates a duplicated cel to the currently selected layer.
 Duplicates the content under active frame.
--  Onion Icon- - Toggles on/off onion skinning.
+    - **Onion icon** - Toggles on/off onion skinning.
-- Trash Icon-- Deletes all selected cels.
+    - **Trash icon**- Deletes all selected cels.

 4. **Layer**